juliaguida/oystercard/fizzbuzz/fizzbuzz.md

 It should be clear now that we have two objectives in TDD:

 1. Write production code that fully meets the expectation of our tests.
-2. **Write tests that fully meet the specification of the progam**.
+2. **Write tests that fully meet the specification of the program**.

 Once we have achieved both of those objectives, we know with absolute confidence that we are 'code complete' and that our program works exactly as it should.
 And what's more, as an added and incredibly valuable bonus, anyone new to our codebase does not need to trawl through our production code trying to understand what it does.
 They can simply read our tests and (assuming the tests all pass) know exactly what the code *should* do and also that *it does*.